 Another option is to build a website that hosts all of this information in a unique and creative manner.
 This is especially useful for creatives who can use this medium to showcase images, written content, and videos to showcase their work, but it can be a fun way for anyone to present themselves.

 If you are genuinely suitable for a role (i.e., you have proven experience in the majority of the required criteria), a follow-up phone call to the relevant recruiter or decision maker within an organisation can go a long way to support your application.

-First, confirm that your CV has been received, and then be ready to explain in a succinct manner why you believe you are the right person for the role.
-This follow-up not only highlights your CV in what may be a cluttered inbox, but it also shows that you have genuine passion for the position.
+First, confirm that your CV has been received, and then be ready to explain succinctly why you believe you are the right person for the role.
+This follow-up not only highlights your CV in what may be a cluttered inbox, but it also shows that you have a genuine passion for the position.
 This sets you apart from the applicants who are applying for anything and everything and will give the recruiter a chance to ask a couple of quick questions straight away.

 By putting in that little bit of extra effort and demonstrating that you are truly interested in this specific role, you’ll give yourself a better chance of success.

 For more advice on how to optimise your job application, check out our resume advice hub.

 With so many applicants for every job listing, it can be tough to stand out from the crowd.
 To give yourself the best chance of being noticed, you should:

 - Tailor your application specifically to the role you are applying for

 - Follow up with a call to the recruiter or decision maker for roles you think you're particularly suitable for